SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ##### Solace JMS Resource Adapter configuration

-Refer to the section "Configuring the Solace Resource Adapter properties" to compare to the default setup.
+Refer to the [Configuring the Solace Resource Adapter properties](#configuring-the-solace-resource-adapter-properties) section to compare to the default setup.

 The following table summarizes the values used for the resource adapter’s bean properties if using an external JNDI store: